JamesPerreault/MyGourmetRecipes/README.md

 # My Gourmet Recipes

 This project is a port of [Gourmet Recipe Manager](https://github.com/thinkle/gourmet/) to a Web app.
-Note that the creator of Gourmet, Tom Hinkle is has his own [Web based version](https://www.gourmetrecipemanager.com/#).
+Note that the creator of Gourmet, Tom Hinkle, has his own [Web based version](https://www.gourmetrecipemanager.com/#).

 This version is based on: